GuilhermeM0r4is/Second-Brain-cli/README.md

 └── storage.py
 ```

-`data.json` is included locally but excluded from Git through `.gitignore`.

 Each user therefore has their own independent local database.
 The project is currently migrating the persistence layer from JSON toward SQLite.

 ---